 Jute origin

-Jute comes from India and thrives best in a hot and humid climate between 24°C and 35°C with correspondingly heavy rainfall and high humidity.
-Light sandy substrates or clayey loams are considered ideal soils.
-A final factor is that the ideal growing area should be regularly flooded, as the Corchorus tree quickly exhausts the fertility of the soil.
+Jute comes from India and thrives best in hot, humid climates between 24 ° C to 35 ° C and correspondingly heavy rainfall, or high humidity.
+Light sandy subsoils, or clayey loams are considered ideal soils.
+As a final factor, the ideal growing area should be regularly flooded by high water, as the Corchorus tree quickly exhausts the fertility of the soil.

 Due to these natural conditions, the Indian subcontinent is particularly suitable for jute production.
 However, it is also true that jute production is very labor-intensive and there is cheap labor in India and Bangladesh.
 In jute production in particular, there are already many traders who are committed to fair trade.